jimshowalter/architecture-enforcer/README.md

 Different subpackages can be assigned to different components.
 For example, com.foo.utils.math could be assigned to a Math component, com.foo.utils.strings could be assigned to a Strings component, and com.foo.utils could be assigned to a Utils component.

 Individual classes cannot be split out from packages and assigned to different components.
 The finest granularity is the fully-qualified package name.
-But this can be easily remedied by simply moving classes to new subpackages.
+But this can often be easily remedied by moving classes to new subpackages.

-Nested classes are rolled up to the outermost enclosing class.

 All classes must wind up in a component, or the tool fails with an error (the target state must be completely specified).

 Layers, domains, and packages referred to by a component must exist, or the tool fails with an error.

-#### Kinds Of Components ####

-Components can be simple, where both the API and implementation of the component are combined, or can be paired, where the API and implementation are separated.

-Paired components move the codebase in the direction of dependency injection, where the implementation chosen at runtime (including during testing) can vary without consumers of the API portion of the component being aware anything has changed.

 Components are somewhat analogous to Java 9 modules.
 We chose not to make them be modules, because large Java codebases tend to be legacy codebases, which tend to be on earlier versions of Java that don't support modules.

 ## References ##

-### Rules ###

-The rules for references are:

-1. All APIs for paired components are in a single layer.
-1. All implementations of paired components are in a single layer.
-1. The implementations layer is above the APIs layer.
-1. All simple components are in one or more layers below the APIs layer.
+Classes typically refer to other classes.

-1. Code in a component can only refer to code in the same component, or to code in components in lower layers.
+A class in a component can refer to one or more classes in another component, and/or in the same component.

-References that violate the above rules are identified and reported by this tool.

-To summarize: In paired components, implementations can depend on their APIs and on the APIs of other implementations, and can depend on simple components, but APIs can't depend on other APIs, and implementations can't depend on other implementations (other than by dependency injection);
-and simple components can depend on other simple components below them, but never on APIs or implementations for paired components.

-Notes:

-* This approach winds up putting common types and utilities in N layers of low-level shared simple components, and puts API/impl pairs on top of the low-level stuff in a clean layering.

-* Teams that wish to avoid the tedium of specifying N low-level simple components can just define a single component that contains all shared types, utilities, etc. However, depending on the codebase, this can create a single component containing a million lines (or more) of code.

-* Incremental compilation is a nice side effect of this approach.
-So long as a programmer only changes the code in the implementation of a paired component,  recompilation is limited to just that implementation.
-Once Mavenized (or moved into modules) this can reduce cycle time from minutes to seconds (not counting time to redeploy).
+Intra-component references are ignored.

+Inter-component references are allowed, so long as the referring component is in a layer higher than the referred-to component.

+Inter-component references that refer to components in higher layers, or in the same layer, are illegal.
+Those are the references this tool detects and reports.

+Note that this means circular references among components are illegal.

+### Nested Classes And References ###

-* References to and from nested classes are rolled up to the outermost enclosing classes.
-For example, if foo.bar.utils.Utils refers to foo.bar.utils.math.Math$Multiply, the tool registers this as a reference from foo.bar.utils.Utils to foo.bar.utils.math.Math.
+By default, nested classes are rolled up to the outermost enclosing class, and references to and from nested classes are rolled up to the outermost enclosing classes.

+For example, if foo.bar.utils.Utils$Common refers to foo.bar.utils.math.Math$Multiply, the tool registers this as a reference from foo.bar.utils.Utils to foo.bar.utils.math.Math.

 In many projects this greatly shrinks the number of references that need to be analyzed.

-If it is important in your project to track references at the nested-class level, you need to extract nested classes to new source files, or modify the tool so it preserves nesting
+If it is important in your project to track references at the nested-class level, you need to extract nested classes to new source files, or change the Flags object passed into mainImpl to preserve nesting.
-(look at EnforcerUtils.denest).

 ### Kinds Of References ###